 “Low-risk businesses with minimal property coverage could spend less than 1% of their revenues on insurance.
 Alternately, higher-risk businesses that cover significant property may spend 5% of their revenue on insurance.
 If you are going to insure a commercial structure that you own, that could be an additional percentage of the building¹s value.”

 Remember, too, that cheap startup insurance isn’t a great deal if you end up underinsured.
+You can be held financially liable for any difference in coverage and claims.
 Evaluate the carrier’s rating and the policy terms before you select the most affordable option.

 Tips on Getting Business Insurance for Startups